quozd/awesome-dotnet/README.md

 * [Xenko](http://xenko.com/) - Xenko is a 2D/3D cross-platform game engine featuring a scene editor, particles, physically based rendering (PBR), scripting, and much more
 * [Wave Engine](https://waveengine.net/Engine) - Wave engine is a free c# component-based modern game engine which allows you to create cross-platform games supporting kinect, oculusrift, vuforia, cardboard, leapmotion and much more. **[Free][Proprietary]**
 * [UrhoSharp](https://github.com/xamarin/urho) - UrhoSharp is a C# implementation of the Urho3D game engine that runs on iOS, Mac, Windows, Android and Linux systems
+* [Nez](https://github.com/prime31/Nez) - Nez is a free 2D focused framework that works with MonoGame and FNA

 ## Gis